IronicallyJesus/11ty-site/src/blog/test.md

 ---
-title: "Second blog post"
+title: "Test page!"
-date: "2025-08-06"
+date: "2025-08-07"
 layout: "post.njk"
+tags: "posts"
+excerpt: This post is a feature showcase of what you can do with Eleventy
 ---

-## Purpose
-This post is a feature showcase of what you can do with Eleventy

 ## What is Eleventy?
 Eleventy (or 11ty) is a simpler static site generator.
 It's written in JavaScript and transforms a directory of templates of various types into a folder of plain HTML files.
 It's known for its flexibility, speed, and the fact that it doesn't ship any client-side JavaScript by default.